Hixie/isd/servers/src/systems-server/README.md

    6      : reserved, always zero
    7 (MSB): reserved, always zero

-The message contains a `<body>`, which is a string representing the message.
-Currently this is plain text.
-The first line of the body (everything up to the first newline) is the _subject_.
-The next line should start with the string "From: ", everything from character following that space, up to the next newline, is considered the _sender_.
+The `<body>` is the message.

+The first line of the body (everything up to the first newline) is the heading for the message, referred to as the _subject_.
-The _subject_ is the heading for the message.

-The _sender_ is a string that somehow identifies (to the player) the source of the message.
+If the second line starts with the six characters `From: ` ("From" followed by a colon and a space) then the remainder of that line is the _sender_, a string that somehow identifies (to the player) the source of the message.
 This might be a character in the story, or a specific asset, or something else.
 For example, "Dr Blank" or "Stockpile #3 in Geneva on Earth in the Sol system".
 Clients are advised against attempting to map this string to actual assets in the game world, as the strings are not unambiguous.

-The remainder of the string is the _text_ of the message.
+The rest of the string is the _text_ of the message.
 Newlines separate paragraphs in the _text_.

 > TODO: A future version of this protocol will change _text_ (and
 > possibly _subject_ and _sender_) to support formatting, images,
 > links to assets, etc.

+This feature is usually paired with an `fcKnowledge` feature.

 This feature supports the following commands: